Volunteering with help2kids lets you experience Tanzania and Malawi firsthand!

 Our team in Tanzania and Malawi comprises approx. 30 permanent employees (local and international).
 As a volunteer you will experience first hand the work of a very international team in Africa.

-The volunteers are accommodated at the Friendly Gecko Guesthouses in Dar es Salaam (Tanzania) and Lifuwu (Malawi).
-The Friendly Gecko Guesthouses offer a convenient and safe accommodation at a reasonable price.
-Our Volunteer Coordinator is supporting you to settle in and helps you with your new tasks at the projects.
+The volunteers are accommodated at the Friendly Gecko in Dar es Salaam (Tanzania) and Lifuwu (Malawi).
+The Friendly Gecko offers a convenient and safe accommodation at a reasonable price.
+Our Volunteer Coordinators are supporting you to settle in and helps you with your new tasks at the projects.
 Every week a volunteer meeting takes place to coordinate the work of the volunteers, the needs of the projects and to share experiences and stories.

 You should be at least 18 years old and willing to stay at least two weeks in Tanzania or Malawi.
-At our guest houses "The Friendly Gecko," we offer a comfortable and safe stay with friendly staff on-site.
+At our volunteer houses "The Friendly Gecko," we offer a comfortable and safe stay with friendly staff on-site.

 In Tanzania, volunteers have the choice to support us on the following projects: